olivercalder/kernel-benchmark/README.md

 All tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory and a network-mounted filesystem.
 The host OS was Ubuntu 16.04.6 LTS with Linux kernel 4.4.0, running Docker version 18.09.7, QEMU version 2.5.0, and rustc 1.47.0-nightly.

-Note that the overhead of iterating through a loop in bash, initiating the backgrounded processes, and using the `sleep` command become increasingly significant as the time step approaches 1 millisecond (as the benchmarks do in the case of the Rust kernel and Linux process).
+Note that the overhead of using a loop in sh, initiating the backgrounded processes, and using the `sleep` command become increasingly significant as the time step approaches 1 millisecond (as the benchmarks do in the case of the Rust kernel and Linux process).
 Thus, changes in the time step are not directly proportional to the true time between subsequent spawns.
 However, since all benchmark scripts use the same methodology and time steps, the benchmarks allow for direct comparison between the performances of the various process formats, which is the primary goal of the experiment.

 ### `benchmark_docker.sh`